mraleph/mraleph.github.com/_posts/2013-04-29-performance-tuning-as-weather-forecast.md

   suite.run();
 }
 {% endhighlight %}

+<div><span style=" color: white; border: 1px #7A0026 solid; padding: 0px 2px; background: #7a0026;">Update 30 April 2013</span> Notice that measurements below apply to a concrete version of Benchmark.js, <a href="https://twitter.com/jdalton">John-David Dalton</a> already <a href="https://github.com/bestiejs/benchmark.js/commit/dbaf5931b7667f45e8971505867c5c98c7c8b29a">pushed changes</a> into the development branch of the library that change described behavior.
+Details available at the end of the post.</div>

 When I run test cases in the fresh build of V8's shell I saw the following results: